aphrodisiac effects of arugula

 Today most proponents of arugula downplay its natural aphrodisiac properties, promoting the lettuce instead as an aid for digestion.
 Arugula is also said to help clear the mind.
 And although neither of these curative properties specifically raises sexual energy, they are both attributes that promote the right mood for romance.

-It should be added that this peppery spring and autumn lettuce is rich in vitamins A and C and many minerals that are essential for putting the body in its sexual prime.
+It should be added that among the health benefits of arugula, the delicate, leafy green is rich in vitamins A and C and many minerals that are essential for putting the body in its sexual prime.

 Just taste this delicate yet spicy lettuce and there should be no question of its natural aphrodisiac abilities.